Find Affordable College Courses

 33 Yearly Graduations

-The 11th most popular school in the country for curriculum and instruction majors who are seeking their graduate certificate is University of Florida.
+The 11th most popular school in the country for curriculum & instruction majors who are seeking their graduate certificate is University of Florida.
 Each year, around 53,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,477 per year, while in-state graduate students, on average, pay $10,770 per year.
-During the 2020-2021 academic year, 33 people received their graduate certificate in curriculum and instruction from UF.
-About 79% of this group were women, and 18% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 33 people received their graduate certificate in curriculum & instruction from UF.
+Of these students, 73% were women and 62% were members of underrepresented racial-ethnic groups.

 #12